rdegges/rdegges-blog/articles/2010/a-technical-introduction-to-the-asterisk-gate.md

 The program must also be readable by Asterisk, this means that it must be in a public directory tree, or a tree that is owned by the user account under which Asterisk runs.
-Also, don’t forget that your AGI program will be ran by Asterisk, so permissions are necessary to plan out in advance.
+Also, don't forget that your AGI program will be ran by Asterisk, so permissions are necessary to plan out in advance.
 A common problem new Asterisk developers run into is that they will have their AGI programs write files to a system location, like `/etc/`, but Asterisk will be running in a